Guides

 North Wall Quay

-On the River Liffey near Dublin Port, head for North Wall Quay and the 3Arena.
-U2 played here in 2018 on their Experience + Innocence tour.
-But back in the 80s when this was known as The Point Depot, highlights from a trio of shows were captured in a live album and the venue featured in the film Rattle and Hum.
+On the River Liffey near Dublin Port, head for North Wall Quay to the 3Arena, where U2 played in 2018 on their Experience + Innocence tour.
+But back in the 80s, when this was known as The Point Depot, the venue featured in their live album film U2: Rattle and Hum.
 The music theme continues in the nearby Gibson Hotel, namesake of the famed brand of electric guitars, and there are great views of the city skyline from its Hemi bar and restaurant.

 Hanover Quay